YanB25/notes/machineLearning/bp.md

 $$\delta^l = ((w^{l+1})^T\delta^{l+1}) \odot \sigma'(z^l)$$
 ####about bias
 $$\frac{\partial C}{\partial b^l_j} = \delta^l_j$$
-you can regard it as
+you can understand it as
 $$a_0^{l-1} = 1$$
 as an additional "bias node"
 so that it is consistent with the equation below